Recreation and tourism trends in the Delta increase.

 - Number of existing and new visitor engagement*

 *data currently unavailable, will be reported when available.

 Next Data Update: The data on web traffic is available at the beginning of every year.
-The next anticipated data update is January 2021.
+The next anticipated data update is in 2023.

 Next Data Update: The data on Facebook traffic is available at the beginning of every year.
-The next anticipated data update is January 2021.
+The next anticipated data update is in 2023.

 Next Data Update: The data on Twitter traffic is available at the beginning of every year.
-The next anticipated data update is January 2021.
+The next anticipated data update is in 2023.